Key Message Blunders

 Among teens, a trend is generally something to consciously avoid.
 Though clothing trends have been rampant among teens for decades, even the word trend generally carries a negative association among teens.

 Young adults generally either make clothing purchases like teens or choose to be deliberately oblivious to trends.

-Among adults, only narrowly-focused niche markets seek to set or follow clothing trends.
+Among adults, only narrowly-focused niche markets seek to set or to follow clothing trends.
 Therefore, this motto would turn off more clothing shoppers than it attracts.

 Better to say something like Get noticed.

-Really understand the market first
+understand the market first

 Marketers who do not understand and appreciate the values, concepts, and customary word choices of their target markets risk using key messages that do not generate much new or repeat business.
 In some cases, they even generate avoidance of their brand.

 Overall, it is better to articulate an authentic, meaningful key message that reflects the thoughts and feelings shared by people who match the ideal client profile.